rob-smallshire/cartouche/docs/source/usage.rst

 Overview
 ========

-Hieroglyph was motivated by a desire to support docstrings in a style compatible with that in the `Google Python Style Guide`_.
+Cartouche was motivated by a desire to support docstrings in a style compatible with that in the `Google Python Style Guide`_.
 Currently function and method docstrings in the Google style are supported, although it is planned to add support for class docstrings in a future release.

-The syntax supported by Hieroglyph goes some way beyond that described informally in the Google Style Guide, although I have attempted to remain compatible with the Google guide.
+The syntax supported by Cartouche goes some way beyond that described informally in the Google Style Guide, although I have attempted to remain compatible with the Google guide.